martinagrom/Office365Scripts/README.md

-# Office365Scripts
+# Microsoft 365 Scripts

-Some helpful PowerShell scripts for Microsoft Office 365.
-These scripts and code parts are for supporting IT Admins with their daily task with Office 365 and Azure and to automate workflows in specific scenarios.
+This repository contains various helpful PowerShell scripts for administering Office 365 / Microsoft 365.
+This repository will be extended from time to time with small PowerShell scripts for automating different tasks in Microsoft 365.